ByteShaker/advanced_behaviour_cloning/README.md

 Those paramters were tuned on performance of the validation set during training.
 I found for a small batch size and a bigger epoch size my network performed best.
 If I chose the batch size to small (e.g. <20) loss did not get smaller during training.

+For the number of channels in the convolutional layers, I found, that using less than 50 channels in my training data set forces the model to underfit.
+Using more than 100 overfits the model.

 For Training I used an ADAM Optimizer.
 And every layer performes a Relu Activation.